OLYMPIC CHAMPION Tribute and Moments of Trip

 Trip: 25-26 August 2018.
 From Patras to Ancona, via Igoumenitsa, with the OLYMPIC CHAMPION of ANEK Lines.

-The cruiseferry OLYMPIC CHAMPION was ordered in 1999 by Cretan company ANEK Lines, being one of the two sister ships that were built at the well-known Fosen Shipyard in Norway.
+The cruiseferry OLYMPIC CHAMPION was ordered in 1999 by the Cretan company ANEK Lines, being one of the two sister ships that were built at the well-known Fosen Shipyard in Norway.
 The two ships had been ordered following the successful deliveries of three cruiseferries by the same shipyard to ANEK Lines' rival operator, Minoan Lines.
-These were the ARETOUSA (built in 1995, now the GIROLATA of French company Compagnie Méridionale de Navigation, or simply La Méridionale), the IKARUS (built in 1997, later the IKARUS PALACE, and now the CRUISE SMERALDA of Italian company Grimaldi Lines) and the PASIPHAE (built in 1998, later the PASIPHAE PALACE, and now the JEAN NICOLI of French company Corsica Linea).
+These were the ARETOUSA (built in 1995, now the GIROLATA of the French company Compagnie Méridionale de Navigation, or simply La Méridionale), the IKARUS (built in 1997, later the IKARUS PALACE, and now the CRUISE SMERALDA of the Italian company Grimaldi Lines) and the PASIPHAE (built in 1998, later the PASIPHAE PALACE, and now the JEAN NICOLI of the French company Corsica Linea).
 With all three ships being successfully deployed on the Adriatic Sea, ANEK Lines sought to strengthen the competition against their arch-rivals by ordering two newly-built ships for service on the Adriatic Sea.
 The two ships were ordered as the KRITI III and the KRITI IV.
 The first one was to be completed in 2000 and the second one in 2001.
 Their construction initially began in Sweden, before they moved to Norway after they were launched.
 Before their launching, the KRITI III was renamed OLYMPIC CHAMPION and the KRITI IV was renamed OLYMPIC SPIRIT, in honour of the impending Olympic Games that were due to be held in Athens in 2004.
 The OLYMPIC CHAMPION was completed in 2000, and was deployed on the Piraeus-Chania line in her debut season.
 She became the second-ever newly-built ferry of ANEK Lines, and became the company's new flagship, taking over from the EL.
 VENIZELOS, which had held this role since her entry to service in 1992.
 In 2001, as her sister ship, which had been renamed HELLENIC SPIRIT, was completed, both ships were deployed on ANEK Lines' most important Adriatic Sea route, the Patras-Igoumenitsa-Corfu-Ancona line.
 They replaced the KRITI I and the KRITI II, and collaborated successfully alongside the EL.
 VENIZELOS.
 The OLYMPIC CHAMPION quickly became one of the best ferries of the Adriatic Sea, and was praised for her modern amenities, her excellent cabins, restaurant and self-service, while also making the crossings in a much faster time than the ships of Minoan Lines.
 She spent the following 6 years on the Patras-Igoumenitsa-Corfu-Ancona line, before being sent back to the Piraeus-Chania line to compete with the ARIADNE of Hellenic Seaways in late 2007.
 The latter had just been introduced by Hellenic Seaways, and marked a threat to ANEK Lines on their main line.
 The deployment of the OLYMPIC CHAMPION quickly eased the stress and she quickly won over the passengers and vehicles that had started to familiarise themselves with the ARIADNE.
 This led to the ship's withdrawal from the line after just four months.
 After successfully removing the ARIADNE from the Piraeus-Chania line, she returned to the Patras-Igoumenitsa-Corfu-Ancona line from 2008 to 2011.
 She remained the company's flagship until 2008, when the then-newly-refurbished ELYROS entered service on the Piraeus-Chania line.

 In 2011, following the establishment of the ANEK-Attica Group joint venture (then known as ANEK-Superfast), she was sent back to the Aegean Sea, in order to operate against Minoan Lines in Crete.
-She was deployed on the Piraeus-Heraklion line, forming an excellent duo with her former rival, the SUPERFAST XII of Superfast Ferries (now the CRUISE AUSONIA of Italian giants Grimaldi Lines).
+She was deployed on the Piraeus-Heraklion line, forming an excellent duo with her former rival, the SUPERFAST XII of Superfast Ferries (now the CRUISE AUSONIA of the Italian giants Grimaldi Lines).
 After three successful seasons there, she operated on the Piraeus-Chania line in 2014, partnering with the ELYROS.
 She returned to the Adriatic Sea in 2015, again on the Patras-Igoumenitsa-Corfu-Ancona line, where she has since been remaining.

 Within eighteen years of service, the OLYMPIC CHAMPION has been acclaimed as one of the best ferries of the Adriatic Sea and generally of the Greek coastal service.
 Alongside her sister ship, the HELLENIC SPIRIT, she has been praised for her reliable and comfortable service, with very few troubles and many exciting amenities to offer to her passengers.
 She is generally considered to be one of the three best ships of ANEK Lines, alongside the HELLENIC SPIRIT and the ELYROS.
 She still seems to be a newly-built ship, and it is notably thanks to her that ANEK Lines, now economically weak, still exists to date.
 This is due to her continuing to serve passengers very well, which is why they continue to trust her and to travel with her.
 Of course, the partnership with Attica Group has also been vital to ANEK Lines.
 Besides her acclaimed service on the Adriatic Sea, she has also successfully operated on the Aegean Sea, when she would be deployed on her company's home island, Crete.
 She notably managed to successfully remove Hellenic Seaways and the ARIADNE from the Piraeus-Chania line in 2007.
 And this is considering the fact that the ARIADNE is also one of the best ships in the Greek coastal service.
 She was also about to return to service in late 2010 in order to also remove the BLUE HORIZON of Blue Star Ferries, which had spent her debut season on the line.
 Even though she did not arrive there, it was enough to scare Blue Star Ferries, which withdrew the BLUE HORIZON from the line simply due to ANEK Lines threatening to deploy the OLYMPIC CHAMPION there.
 Now that the company is facing economic issues and the new threat of Minoan Lines' entrance on the Piraeus-Chania line with the MYKONOS PALACE in 2018, perhaps they should consider sending the OLYMPIC CHAMPION on the line once again, as a means of having a fierce competition against their Cretan arch-rivals.